Rocking the Boat

-Rocking the Boat is a non-profit organization in The Bronx, New York City.
+Rocking the Boat is a non-profit organization under 501(c)(3) in The Bronx, New York City.
 They run educational programs for high school students, teaching boat building, environmental science, and sailing, with the goal of empowering economically disadvantaged young people in the South Bronx.
 An annual fund-raising event features rowing around Manhattan.

 History and activities

 Rocking the Boat was founded in 1996 by Adam Green, and is a non-profit organization in the South Bronx which runs STEM-based educational programs for local high school students.
 They are most well known for boatbuilding, but curricula also include environmental science and sailing.
 Their motto is, "Kids don’t just build boats, boats build kids".

-Originally located in a East Harlem junior high school, the group's first project was to build an 8 foot wooden dinghy, with the school's indoor swimming pool serving as a testing tank.
+Originally located in an East Harlem junior high school, the group's first project was to build an 8 foot wooden dinghy, with the school's indoor swimming pool serving as a testing tank.
 The organization is currently located in a converted warehouse on Edgewater Road in the Hunts Point section of The Bronx, adjacent to Hunts Point Riverside Park on the Bronx River.

 As part of their environmental programs, Rocking the Boat does water quality testing in the Bronx River, measuring pathogen levels.
 In 2002, Rocking the Boat worked with New York City Parks and The Bronx River Alliance to plant Spartina alterniflora (salt-marsh grass) along the shore of the Bronx River.